aws-samples/aws-cdk-examples/typescript/appsync-graphql-dynamodb/README.md

 cdk destroy
 ```

 The data in the DynamoDB tables can be populated using the utilities provided in `utils/index.js`.
-It will take around 5 minutes to push all the data to DynamoDB.
+It will take a couple of seconds to push all the data to DynamoDB.
 Execute the following command to populate the tables:

 ```bash
 npm run push-data